ktndrnl/ProceduralTerrainGenerator/README.md

 4. Hold right mouse button and use WASD to fly around the world.
 5. The settings menu is opened by default and can be open and closed with `TAB` to adjust terrain parameters.

+Alternatively download the latest [build](https://github.com/ktndrnl/ProceduralTerrainGenerator/releases).\
+WebGL does not support C#'s multithreading so a WebGL build is unavailable.

 ## Technical Overview
 * Noise Algorithm: Layered Perlin noise for heightmap generation.
 * Multithreading: Threading system handles terrain data generation to prevent frame rate drops.